CM2Walki/steamcmd/README.md

 ```
 This can prove useful if you are just looking to test a certain game server installation.
 ## Configuration:
-The image's default user is `steam`, any command executed in a higher layer `Dockerfile` will therefor be executed as that user.<br/><br/>
 The steamcmd.sh can be found at the following path: */home/steam/steamcmd*

 ## Examples:
 Consult the following repositories for examples on how to base an image off this one:<br/>
 https://hub.docker.com/r/cm2network/squad/<br/>
 https://hub.docker.com/r/cm2network/csgo/

+# Image Variants:
+The `steamcmd` images come in many flavors, each designed for a specific use case.

+## `steamcmd:latest`
+This is the defacto image.
+If you are unsure about what your needs are, you probably want to use this one.
+It is designed to be used as the base to build other images off of.
+This image's default user is `steam`, any command executed in a higher layer `Dockerfile` will therefor be executed as that user.<br/>

+## `steamcmd:root`
+This is a specialized image.
+This image's default user is `root`, if you need to install additional packages for you game server and do not want to create excess layers, then this is the right choice.